 In short, it may be the case that the third party has infringed your unregistered intellectual property rights under the laws of passing off.
 Unlike registered trade marks (which are primarily governed by the Trade Marks Act 1994), passing off claims have no statutory basis, and are instead based on the historical principle that "A man is not to sell his own goods under the pretence that they are the goods of another man" (Perry v Truefitt (1842) 5 Beav.
 66).
 In more recent years, it has been widely accepted that in order for a passing off claim to succeed, the following must be established:

-Firstly, goodwill is often established when a business has a strong trading name and brand, that as a result brings in custom for its goods/services.
-Unlike registered trade marks, under passing off a business' goodwill protects that business as a whole, rather than the individual marks that is uses.
-Therefore, passing off is concerned with a misrepresentation of that business as a whole, rather than copying of individual goods (albeit, if a third party was to copy your products unique name or logo, this could be sufficient).
+Goodwill is often described as "the attractive force that brings in the custom", with such being established when a business has a strong trading name and brand, that as a result brings in custom for its goods/services.
+Unlike registered trade marks, under passing off laws a business' goodwill protects that business as a whole, rather than the individual marks that is uses.
+Therefore, passing off is concerned with a misrepresentation of that business as a whole, rather than copying of individual goods (albeit, if a third party was to copy your products' unique name or logo, this could be sufficient).

 Questions as to whether the innocent party has a goodwill or reputation in its business are assessed on a case-by-case basis.
 However, where there is an alleged infringement of a potentially descriptive mark, it must be established that ordinary members of the public associate that trade mark with the innocent party and nobody else; this becomes more complex when regional goodwill is considered, and a party is seeking to rely on that regional goodwill against a party trading in a completely different region.